 Omens from some Indian sources

 Omens and portents are included in part of a branch of Indian astrology, along with dream interpretations and the faith that events cast their shadows before them and can be presaged, and often are.
 If the signs are perceived and decoded well, omens may be used profitably.
-Indians have made rules to interpret various types of omens by.
+Indians have made rules to interpret various types of omens.
 The said strength or impressiveness of the omen is figured, and its whereabouts inspected as to where they are placed in relation to the one(s) who note them.
 A time factor is thought about too, and much else, including speed or motion, expressions, and direction.
-Several of the handy rules of dream interpretations seem to apply well.
+Several of the handy rules of dream interpretations could apply.

 Among Indians, the following are auspicious things at all times": Curd, mirror, wet soil, cow dung, cow, veena (sitar), flower, medicine box, parasol, elephant, goats, drums, tail of animal used to whisk flies, gold, silver, copper, tree with fruit, fresh vegetables.

 To see the following persons is thought to be auspicious: A happy brahmin, a well dressed person sitting on an ox, a child saying something on his own, a beautiful person -